nginx

 Install ClusterLink CLI on Linux or Mac using the installation script:

-curl -L https://github.com/clusterlink-net/clusterlink/releases/latest/download/clusterlink.sh | sh -
+curl -L https://github.com/clusterlink-net/clusterlink/releases/latest/download/clusterlink.sh | sh -Verify the installation:

 clusterlink --version